polyfy/polylith/readme.md

 # Tagging

-Tags are used in Polylith to mark points in time where we concider the whole codebase (workspace) to be in a valid state, for example that everything compiles and that all the tests and the `check` command executes without errors.
+Tags are used in Polylith to mark points in time where we consider the whole codebase (workspace) to be in a valid state, for example that everything compiles and that all the tests and the `check` command executes without errors.
 This is then used by the [test](#test) command to run the tests incrementally, by only executing